title image for how to mak gnome shoes and boots

 On the red fleece shoes below, I used embroidery thread.
 On the white booties, I used a fine ribbon.
 Both were applied using a large darning needle.

-How to make Gnome Shoes and boots – add trim
+How to make Gnome Shoes and Boots – Add finishing touches

 Add any other embellishments you wish, to finish off your Gnome boots.

 Add miniature buttons, metal meads, or type pieces or sole bands.
-This is where you can add your personalization to your gnome shoes and boots.
+This is where you can add personalization to your gnome shoes or boots.

-Use your Gnome shoes and boots on your own homemade stand-up gnomes.
+Use your Gnome shoes and boots on homemade stand-up gnomes.

 YOU MIGHT ALSO LIKE: